 If you are in a long-distance relationship, you must have wondered how to keep your partner happy?
 How to stay emotionally connected in a long-distance relationship?
 On this, Gopa says:

 A long time ago, I met this professor couple who lived in different cities altogether.
 One of them was in Mumbai, the other was in southern India.
-They both had stable government jobs, so neither of them want to quit and move.
+They both had stable government jobs, so neither of them wanted to quit and move.
 Their holiday schedules, however, almost overlapped.

 They made their marriage work simple by being together during holidays – the summer holidays, the Diwali break and so on.
 They would visit each other, and that is what kept the relationship going.